CS-Amritha/DT/README.md

 Each pod instance is labeled accordingly as **Good**, **Alert**, or **Bad** based on these metrics.

----

-### Dataset Creation
+### Model Training

 All collected metrics, along with their labels, are exported into **structured CSV files**.
 This forms the core dataset used to:

 - Train ML models
 - Evaluate their accuracy and performance
-- Enable predictive monitoring of pod health in real-world Kubernetes environments

----

-## Outcome

-The resulting machine learning models help:

-- Proactively detect unstable pods
-- Alert operators about potential failures
-- Improve the reliability and observability of Kubernetes-based systems

 ---
 ## Progress Bar